view7677/java-interview-questions/pages/UNIX_Shell.md

 #### 483. What is a Shell variable?

-A Unix Shell variable is an internal variable that a shell maintains.It is local to that Shell.
+A Unix Shell variable is an internal variable that a shell maintains.
+It is local to that Shell.
 It is not made available to the parent shell or child shell.

 We generally use lower case names for shell variables in C shell.
 We can set the value of a shell variable by set command.